Images Depict Mature Plants

 White Geranium (Pelargonium x hortorum) has classic white flowers that rise above scalloped leaves of green and brownish-red.
 This mix of colors and heights makes for a unique and dynamic plant that blooms from spring to fall.

-Their blooms are not only beautiful, but they attract pollinators such as bees and hummingbirds.
-Their tall flower stalks and mounding growth habit make the Salmon Geranium ideal for hanging baskets and container gardens.
+Their blooms of White Geranium are not only beautiful, but they attract pollinators such as bees and hummingbirds.
+Their tall flower stalks and mounding growth habits make the Geranium ideal for hanging baskets and container gardens.

 |Mature Height:||1 to 2 Feet|